lamonre/MVTEC-Stats-Project1/README.md

 - [ ] Decide how to handle errors for country names.
 The latest CSV pulled from OWID github had 'Czech Republic' as 'Czechia'.
 This could cause problems.

 ## Data focus
-We have decided to limit our analysis to the countries that have sufficient data for **hospital beds** and **weekly hospital admissions**.
-This is provided only by the European and US data centres for certain countries therefore our analysis is limited to the following 22 countries:
+We have decided to limit our analysis to the top 10 countries for each region which have the highest number of total cases per million.

-*Last updated on Thurs Dec 27* countriesAfrica = c("Cape Verde", "South Africa", "Djibouti", "Sao Tome and Principe", "Libya", "Gabon", "Swaziland", "Equatorial Guinea", "Morocco", "Namibia")
+*Last updated on Thurs Dec 27*

+countriesAfrica = c("Cape Verde", "South Africa", "Djibouti", "Sao Tome and Principe", "Libya", "Gabon", "Swaziland", "Equatorial Guinea", "Morocco", "Namibia")

 countriesEurope = c("Andorra", "San Marino", "Vatican", "Luxembourg", "Montenegro", "Belgium", "Spain", "Czech Republic", "Moldova", "Switzerland")